-Use U-SQL to move data ........................................................................................................................
-40

-Use PowerBI to see data .........................................................................................................................
-45

-References .....................................................................................................................................
-48

 1 Summary

 This document discusses a possible way to organize an Azure Data Lake

 The content is based on the different Azure Data Lake implementations the authors have either witnessed or worked on.

 The document focus is on Azure Data Lake.
 Some discussion of data movement tools and orchestration tools, specifically Databricks and Data Factory will be included.
 Other technologies will only be discussed briefly.
 These include SQL DB, SQL DW, Analysis Services, PowerBI, etc.